How to Detect AI-Generated Code in 30 Seconds

 [LOW] standard section orderingUnderstanding the DNA Score

-The DNA score measures how closely code matches the statistical profile of AI-generated output.
-It's not a quality score.
-A score of 72 doesn't mean the code is bad -- it means the code is indistinguishable from AI output.
-For a full explanation of what drives each dimension's score, read what is AI slop: the 7 dimensions of generic design.
+The DNA score measures how closely code matches the statistical profile of AI output.
+It is not a quality score.
+A 72 doesn't mean the code is bad.
+It means the code is indistinguishable from what v0, Lovable, or Cursor would have produced from the same prompt.
+For what drives each dimension, read the 7 dimensions of generic design.

 Grade A (0-20): Highly unique.
-Intentional design decisions throughout.
-Almost certainly hand-crafted or built with strong design constraints.
+Intentional decisions throughout.
+Hand-crafted or built under strong constraints.

-Grade C (41-60): Average.
-A mix of intentional and default patterns.
-Typical of projects that started with AI and received some customization.
+Grade C (41-60): A mix of intentional and default patterns.
+Typical of an AI starting point that got some customization.

 Grade D (61-80): High AI pattern density.
-Most design choices match AI defaults.
-Needs significant differentiation.
+Most choices match the defaults.
+Needs real differentiation.

 What Each Dimension Checks